 Best for the Distance Challenged

-Vice Golf doesn’t have the longstanding reputation of Callaway or the high-tech reputation of Mizuno, but this newcomer to the golf scene is already making some of the best golf balls in the world.
+Vice Golf doesn’t have the longstanding reputation of Callaway or the high-tech reputation of Mizuno, but this newcomer to the golf scene is already making some of our favorite balls.
 Available with varying core designs and coverings, Vice Golf wants to appeal to every player, from high to low handicappers, whether he or she is looking for distance, spin or soft landings.
 The Pro Soft compress more on impact and offer more length off the tee.
 Like most soft golf balls, they can be more difficult to control around the greens.
 So, high handicap players get more distance, but low handicap players might have more trouble with shot-making.

+Hyped up by TaylorMade for its “complete performance,” the 2021 TP5 uses a new dimple pattern to improve ball flight and five-layer construction to provide a soft feel.
 When you see a golf ball described as “soft,” that doesn’t mean it’s a stress toy or something a dog chews on when it’s bored.
 It means the ball is designed to land and grab.
 The physics of a ball designed to be “soft” means it’ll still take flight with good compression, but it’s not looking to bounce firmly skyward when that flight terminates.
-Srixon Soft Feel golf balls are for the target golfer looking to enhance his or her ability to aim and stop a ball on a dime.
-These popular golf balls are also some of the top-rated golf balls on Amazon, with a 4.7-star rating even after 1,500 reviews.

 Best for the Pro Wannabe

 It’s a hard reality that professional players on the PGA Tour play golf balls that the average recreational enthusiast cannot acquire.
-The top combatants on the temporarily suspended tournament circuit receive bespoke balls made to their specifications delivered to them by their sponsors.
-In terms of design, build quality and materials, the closest an amateur can get to playing a pro’s golf ball is the Titleist Pro V1.
-It’s the best choice for the low handicapper looking to shoot in the 70s.
+The top combatants on the tournament circuit receive bespoke balls made to their specifications delivered to them by their sponsors.
+To give the rest of us a taste of such rarified golf air, Titleist gives us the 2021 Pro V1s.
+Completely redesigned for this year, the newest and the best offer longer distance, very low long game spin and Titleist signature “Drop-and-Stop” technology.

 6. Srixon Q-Star Tour 3